rockstat/band-services-set/.skeletons/bandservice/README.md

         | - main.py
 ```

-### Short introduction to Band services.
+### Short introduction into Band services.

-All of code splitting into logocal services.
-Service could contains number of functions, that can exposed to other services or event outside (to works) using `frontier (front service)` proxing mechanics.
+All of code splitting in logocal services.
+Service can contains number of functions, that can exposed to other services or event outside (to works) using `frontier (front service)` proxing mechanics.
 Each function can take one of difined roles:

 - **listener**: listener for all events matching provided key.
 That role uses database writers and streaming services
 - **enricher**: provides additional data chunks (enrichments) for events matched provided rules.
 Returened data will be attached to incoming event